What Does the Bible Say About Death?

 10. 2 Corinthians 5:8 affirms that to be absent from the body is to be present with the Lord for believers.
 This comforting verse conveys the immediate transition of believers from physical death to eternal presence with the Lord, emphasizing the closeness and the inseparability of the believers from God after death.

-See also What Does the Bible Say About the Meaning of Life?
+See also What Does the Bible Say About Drinking Wine?

 These various verses paint a broad, encompassing picture of death within the Biblical context.
 They encourage and comfort believers with the assurance of God’s eternal presence and the promise of resurrection and eternal life through faith in Jesus Christ.
 While death may seem like an ending, within the teachings of the Bible, it is a beginning, a transition into an eternal existence where sorrow, pain, and suffering are no more.